Natural-Intelligence/data-infra-home-ex/README.md

       and we would like to calculate the conversion rate in Jan 19th we will use the rate of the 17th)
     * conversion_rate_ils - conversion rate between ILS and USD in the same date

-2) Discuss the performance of the solution and the given data sources (e.g. file types )
+2) Discuss the performance of the solution and the given data sources.
+How can you improve it? implement the suggested solution.

 # Data Sets